CPS-Innovation/digital-sop/docs/playbooks/how-to-get-started/index.md

 ## What development tools can I use?

-These are listed in the [starndards section](../../standards/archtecture/Accepted-Software/code-development.md) Required Software Tools
+These are listed in the [standards section](../../standards/archtecture/Accepted-Software/code-development.md) Required Software Tools

 A software audit is performed on the machines to help remind people when they forget to use the approved set of tools

 ## What code repositories do I use, and how do I get access?

-As per the Technology Code of Practice we will "Publish ... code and use open source to improve transparency, flexibility and accountability".
+As per the [Technology Code of Practice](https://www.gov.uk/guidance/the-technology-code-of-practice#be-open-and-use-open-source) we will "Publish ... code and use open source to improve transparency, flexibility and accountability".
 The specific products are listed in the [starndards section](../../standards/archtecture/Accepted-Software/code-development.md).
 Currently this includes GitHub and GitLab.

 ### Access to a GitHub repo: